Sashafirce/water_pollution_and_health_risk_explorer/README.md

 ## WATER POLLUTION AND HEALTH RISK EXPLORER

-This Water Pollution & Health Risk Explorer project is an evidence-based, interdisciplinary initiative aimed at describing the ways environmental determinants, such as water pollution, access to clean water, sanitation, and healthcare facilities, contribute to public health outcomes—specifically, infant mortality and disease burden—in low- and middle-income countries.
+This Water Pollution & Health Risk Explorer project is an evidence-based, interdisciplinary initiative aimed at describing the ways environmental determinants, such as water pollution, access to clean water, sanitation, and healthcare facilities, contribute to public health outcomes—specifically, infant mortality and disease burden, in low, and middle-income countries.

-In my role as **Project Manager**, I oversaw the entire life cycle of the project, from scoping research questions through timeline coordination to ensuring all deliverables were integrated into strategic goals.
+In my role as **Project Manager**, I oversaw the entire project life cycle, from scoping research questions through timeline coordination to ensuring that all deliverables were integrated into strategic goals.

-As a **Data Analyst and Econometrist**, I performed extensive data wrangling, hypothesis testing, and regression modeling to test key hypotheses from real world global datasets.
-I applied multiple linear regression, interaction terms, and Random Forest modeling to identify insights and build evidence-driven predictive models.
+As a **Data Analyst and Econometrist**, I performed extensive data wrangling, hypothesis testing, and regression modelling to test key hypotheses from real-world global datasets.
+I applied multiple linear regression, interaction terms, and Random Forest modelling to identify insights and build evidence-driven predictive models.

-As a **Data Visualiser**, I designed intuitive, easy-to-understand visualisations using

-Python libraries (Matplotlib, Seaborn, Plotly) and visualisations on Tableau and integrated

-them into an interactive Streamlit dashboard that supports users—especially non-technical
+As a **Data Visualiser**, I designed intuitive, easy-to-understand visualisations using Python libraries (Matplotlib, Seaborn, Plotly) and visualisations in Tableau, and integrated them into an interactive Streamlit dashboard that supports users, primarily non-technical stakeholders, in quickly grasping complex relationships.

-stakeholders—to quickly grasp complex relationships in an instant.

-As a **Design Thinker**, I applied empathy and user-centred design principles to ensure an understable data analysis and the

-dashboard is accessible, actionable, and decision-maker-focused for public health and
+As a **Design Thinker**, I applied empathy and user-centred design principles to ensure an understandable data analysis and the dashboard is accessible, actionable, and decision-maker-focused for public health and development fields.

-development fields.

-Finally, as a Developer, I built and validated the dashboard for later deployment on Heroku,

-combining frontend UI/UX and backend machine learning algorithms to create an intuitive
+Finally, as a **Developer**, I built and validated the dashboard for later deployment on Heroku, combining frontend UI/UX and backend machine learning algorithms to create an intuitive, interactive process.

-interactive process.

-This combined process—researched, analyzed, designed, and developed—allowed the project to

-function both as an analytical investigation and as a useful tool for policymakers and

-researchers coordinating water-related public health dangers.
+This combined process—researched, analysed, designed, and developed—allowed the project to function both as an analytical investigation and as a valuable tool for policymakers and researchers coordinating water-related public health dangers.

 ### **Dataset Content**

-    Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+Structure: 3,000 rows × 24 columns; no missing values.

+Grain: Panel by Country–Region–Year × Water Source × Treatment.

+Coverage: 10 countries, years 2000–2024.

+What it contains:

+Water quality: contaminant ppm, pH, turbidity (NTU), dissolved O₂ (mg/L), nitrate (mg/L), lead (µg/L), bacteria (CFU/mL).

+Health outcomes: diarrhoea, cholera, and typhoid cases per 100,000; infant mortality rate per 1,000 live births.

+Access & context: clean-water %, sanitation %, healthcare index (0–100), GDP per capita (USD), urbanisation %, rainfall (mm), temperature (°C), population density.

+Use: Relates water quality/treatment & access to disease incidence with socio-economic and environmental context.

 ### **Business Requirements**
-- Identify drivers of infant mortality and disease outbreaks at the socioeconomic and
+- Identify drivers of infant mortality and disease outbreaks at the socioeconomic and environmental levels.

-environmental levels.

-- Predict health risk based on available indicators (e.g., sanitation, water access, GDP,
+- Predict health risk based on available indicators (e.g., sanitation, water access, GDP, pollution).

-pollution).

-- Create an interactive dashboard for policymakers to map and act on hotspots of health
+- Create an interactive dashboard for policymakers to map and act on hotspots of health burden.

-burden.

-    Describe your business requirements

 ## Hypotheses and Supporting Literature